parksjr5/Energy_Forecasting/README.md

 3. While in the Energy_Forecasting folder, open jupyter notebook locally from your terminal.

-4. Open the `timeseries.ipynb` and follow along with the steps in the notebook.
+4. Open the `timeseries_new.ipynb` and follow along with the steps in the notebook.

 ## References
 - [UCI Machine Learning Repository: Appliances energy prediction Data Set](https://archive.ics.uci.edu/ml/datasets/Appliances+energy+prediction)